bensonwong/responsible-ai-practices/README.md

 ├── CONTRIBUTING.md
 ├── LICENSE
 └── README.md
 ```

+## Frequently Asked Questions (FAQ)

+Our [FAQ](FAQ/) section covers essential topics related to AI Licensing and Ownership as well as AI Privacy and Data Protection.
+These resources are tailored for non-technical users to help them understand and navigate the complexities surrounding AI implementations.

 ## Best Practices

-The [best-practices](best-practices/) directory contains documents detailing best practices for the safe and responsible use of AI tools in large organizations.
-If you'd like to contribute a new best practice, please use the [best-practice-template.md](best-practices/best-practice-template.md) as a starting point.
+The [best-practices](best-practices/) directory offers a collection of best practices to ensure the safe and responsible use of AI tools within large organizations.
+While non-technical professionals can benefit from the information provided, potential contributors can also use the [best-practice-template.md](best-practices/best-practice-template.md) as a starting point to add new best practices.

 ## Case Studies

-The [case-studies](case-studies/) directory contains real-world examples of large organizations implementing responsible AI practices.
+In the [case-studies](case-studies/) directory, you'll find real-world examples of large organizations successfully implementing responsible AI practices.
+These case studies serve as valuable lessons for both non-technical and technical users.
 To contribute a case study, please use the [case-study-template.md](case-studies/case-study-template.md) as a guide.

 ## Contributing

-Please read our [Contributing Guidelines](CONTRIBUTING.md) to learn how you can contribute to this project.
-By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+If you'd like to contribute to this project, please read our [Contributing Guidelines](CONTRIBUTING.md).
+By participating, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License